xplenty/xplenty-api-doc-v2/sections/watch-clusters-and-jobs.md

 ## Description
 You can choose to "watch" cluster or job items that you or other users have created.
-If you're watching an item, you'll receive notifications when the items reach certain statuses.
+If you're watching an item, you'll receive notifications on important updates.

 **For job items**, you'll receive notifications when the job reaches the "completed", "failed" or "stopped" statuses.